grasshopperTrainer/JINTFP/README.md

 # JINTFP
 Just in Need, Time Functional Pipeline.

-This package is designed to aid implementation of function pipeline design into arbitrary program.\
+This package is designed to aid implementation of Function Pipeline design into arbitrary program.\
+With simple three classes, convert your functions into Node and draw Pipeline to effectively chain those primitives. \
 For more detail and tutorial, please refer to short technical report on the topic : \
+https://github.com/grasshopperTrainer/JINTFP/blob/master/res/Introduction to JINT Function Pipeline.pdf

 ## Installation
 Use `pip` to install the package.